 Financial Metrics Explanation Loan Term 4-year fixed interest term loans to be repaid through service charges.
-The interest rates will be subject to applicable WATC rates at the time the loan funds are drawn.
+Interest rates for each loan will vary and are subject to applicable interest rates at the time of borrowing.
 Peak Debt Estimated to be \$26m in 2026/27 Borrowing Capacity To extend the City's borrowing capacity up to 50% per project - Minimum target debt service coverage ratio - 2.3 - Maximum target net debt ratio - 50%